contao/docs/docs/manual/core-extensions/news/frontend-modules.en.md

 <!-- indexer::continue -->
 ```

-In the archive format "Tag" the HTML markup looks like this:
+In the "Tag" archive format, the HTML markup looks like this:

 ```html
 <!-- indexer::stop -->